Rise to Success: Career Highlights of Archie Manning

 1969: SEC Player of the Year and Walter Camp Memorial Trophy

-In 1969, Archie Manning won the SEC Player of the Year award and the Walter Camp Memorial Trophy while playing college football for the Ole Miss Rebels.
+In 1969, Archie Manning won SEC Player of the Year and the Walter Camp Memorial Trophy while playing college football for the Ole Miss Rebels.

-In 1972, Archie Manning led the league in pass attempts and completions and led the National Football Conference in passing yards.
+In 1972, Archie Manning led the league in pass attempts and completions and led the National Football Conference in passing yards, even though the team's record was only 2–11–1.

-In 1976, Archie Manning sat out the entire season after corrective surgery on his right shoulder, later joining the team's radio booth as a color commentator.
+In 1976, Archie Manning sat out the entire season after corrective surgery on his right shoulder, later spending the second half of the season in the team's radio booth after Dick Butkus left his position.

 1978: NFC Player of the Year

-In 1978, Archie Manning was named the NFC Player of the Year by UPI and All-NFC by both the UPI and The Sporting News after leading the Saints to a 7-9 record.
+In 1978, Archie Manning was named the NFC Player of the Year by UPI after leading the Saints to a 7–9 record.
+He was also named All-NFC by both the UPI and The Sporting News that year.

-In 1978, Archie Manning was selected to the Pro Bowl.
+In 1978, Archie Manning was selected to the Pro Bowl, recognizing his performance and contributions during the season.

-In 1979, Archie Manning was selected to the Pro Bowl.
+In 1979, Archie Manning was selected to the Pro Bowl for the second consecutive year, marking another achievement in his career.

-In 1979, the New Orleans Saints reached .500 for the only time during Archie Manning's tenure with the team.
+In 1979, the New Orleans Saints reached .500, marking the only season they finished higher than third in the division during Archie Manning's tenure.

 In 1982, Archie Manning joined the Houston Oilers.